-- MVR - Motor Vehicle Report
+- A Motor Vehicle Report

-- Pharmacy - Pharmacy records check.
+- A Pharmacy Records check.

 - Financial Information – Such information obtained from the policyowner or proposed insured, their accountant or financial planner may be required for larger-amount insurance applications, and it would be obtained only with authorization from the policyowner or proposed insured, as appropriate.